sedouard/mongodb-mva/module2_getting_started/README.md

 #### AND Queries

-We can achieve an AND query by simply specifying another field int he project object we pass to the *find()* function.
+We can achieve an AND query by simply specifying another field in the project object we pass to the *find()* function.
 Say that we want to get everyone in the database whose last name is SMITH and first name is JAMES:

 ```js
 db.bank_data.find({last_name: "SMITH", first_name: "JAMES"})